Inflation gives Eastern European currencies wings – DW – 05/10/2023

 Nevertheless, most analysts believe Hungary could see a first interest rate cut by the end of the year because the country's economy has been in a technical recession for three quarters now.

 ING predicts the economy will emerge from it in the second quarter, with full-year GDP growth of 0.7%.
-Despite the meagre growth, the trade balance has benefitted from lower energy prices, which also bolstered the national currency forint.
+Despite the meagre growth, the trade balance has benefitted from lower energy prices, which also bolstered the national currency.

 In Romania, meanwhile, the central bank kept the benchmark interest rate on hold at 7% for the second month in April.
 Economists expect it to leave interests unchanged in 2023.
 The Romanian economy has shown relative resilience compared with its Central European peers.